skientia/automotive-imaging/README.md

 | `Free Vehicle Models` | self described |
 | `Paid Vehicle Models` | self described |
 | `Asset Parts` | e.g. wheel sets & components |

-> [!NOTE]
-> This repository does not host asset files unless the license allows it, and instead contains URLs to their respective source pages.

 > [!TIP]
 > readme files / pages can be downloaded for offline consulting or back-up purposes.